yec/reportgen/README.md

 =========

-We use this utility to quickly generate a html report framework given a contents and template
+We use this utility to quickly generate a html report framework given contents and template files.

 Usage
 -----